dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 ### [Why Is This Crisis Different?](#why-is-this-crisis-different)

-Because there isn't enough liquidity and wealth distribution for people to keep up with their debt, it's a deflationary depression where inflationary measures are appealing to inject liquidity into the economy.
+There isn't enough liquidity and wealth distribution for people to keep up with their debt.
+Therefore, this is a deflationary depression where inflationary measures are appealing to inject liquidity into the economy and relieve unemployment.
 Such inflationary measures include UBI and ELR.
 In doing so, the finance of budget deficits via credit drives inflation, which contributes to systemic instability in global currency markets.
 But unlike most depressions, various means of production should remain elevated through the use of technology.
-Because of automation's inversion of labor markets, this furthers income distribution disparity, since the profites fall into singularly fewer hands.
-The 21st century economy rapidly converges into the control of fewer and fewer because of the nature of information and intellectual property.
+Because of automation's inversion of labor markets, this furthers income distribution disparity, since the profits fall into singularly fewer hands.
+The 21st century economy rapidly converges into the control of fewer because of the nature of information and intellectual property.

-If we don't play our cards right, the outlook on economic expansion is bleak, so it cannot be assumed that increased profits will lead to increased tax volume to finance the governmental policy response.
+If we don't play our cards right, constricted liquidity implies that the outlook on economic expansion is bleak, so it cannot be assumed that increased profits will lead to increased tax volume to finance the governmental policy response.
 In this case, increased tax rates will also be insufficient.
 The liquidity to invest in smart-grid infrastructure and the development of emerging markets will be restricted.
 Further complicating matters, nations often respond to depressionary crises with warfare to artificially stimulate of economic activity and facilitate expansion.
 This creates geopolitical instability at the same time as global economic crisis.

 The Singularity's technology trends drive the global economy to converge towards a more final state.
 This crisis represents a